opnsense/docs/source/manual/how-tos/dynamic_routing_ospf.rst

 GRE over IPsec introduces another layer of complexity, each tunnel creates header overhead that reduces the possible MTU.
 ICMP should be allowed for clients to automatically discover the correct packet size through the tunnel via `Path MTU Discovery`.
 Otherwise, MTU and MSS must be adjusted manually.

-OPNsense A has one WAN connection and will initiate two IPsec policy based tunnels to OPNsense B which has two WAN connections.
+Router A has one WAN connection and will initiate two IPsec policy based tunnels to Router B which has two WAN connections.
 Both sides should have static public IP addresses for the most stable setup.
 Dynamic IPs for one endpoint can also be a valid choice.

 Network Diagram